tvooo/tp2/7-experiments.md

 ## Experiment 3 --- Interaction Analysis

-> *"'Video records maintain the animation, dynamics of lived experience.' --- Video records freeze activity, while affording a (mis)illusion of experience."* --- @suchman
+> *'Video records maintain the animation, dynamics of lived experience.' --- Video records freeze activity, while affording a (mis)illusion of experience.* --- @suchman [p.
+60]

 These two contrasting statements came to being while Lucy Suchman was reading through a paper of her colleagues Francoise Brun-Cottan and Patricia Wall.
 By example, this juxtaposition illustrates the imperfections of videography as an ethnographic method.
-Suchman is well aware of these imperfections, this lack of objectivity: "practice is lived experience, only partially representable".
+Suchman is well aware of these imperfections, this lack of objectivity: "practice is lived experience, only partially representable" [-@suchman, p.
+60].
 She even embraces and utilises it as a quality of representations:

 > *The goal is to develop our
-representational practices in ways that maintain the connections among representations, their authors, their interests, and other knowledge and images that might be relevant.* --- @suchman
+representational practices in ways that maintain the connections among representations, their authors, their interests, and other knowledge and images that might be relevant.* --- @suchman [p.
+63]

 Following in Suchman's footsteps, this experiment aims to explore a way of enquiry that is not just representational, but also reflective.
 The participant reflects on her own acting and interacting during a bicycle ride with the help of the design researcher --- both during the ride using a voice call or audio recording, and after the ride with the help of videography.